Michae1CC/reading-notes/Domain Driven Design/Part 2.md

 	- Infra Layer - Provide generic technical capabilities that support the higher layers: message sending for the application, persistence of the domain, drawing widgets for the UI, etc. The infra layer may also support the pattern of interactions between the four layers through an architectural framework.
 - Partition a complex program into layers, develop a design within each layer that is cohesive and is dependent only on the layers below.
 Follow standard architectural patterns to provide loose coupling to the layers above.
 Concentration the all the code related to the domain model in one layer and isolate it from the user interface, app, and infra code.
 This allows a model to evolve rich enough and clear enough to effectively capture essential business knowledge and put it to work.

+#### Questions

+- What do these layers look like in the context of a webapp?
+Should the front-end and back-end be treated as separate systems?
+- What was generally considered infra at the time?
+Does infra have a split responsibility of also handling domain level logic (AWS event bridge conditions, AWS stepfunctions)

 #### Relating Layers
 - Layers are meant to be loosely coupled, with design dependencies in only one direction.
 - When an object of a lower level needs to communicate upward (beyond answering a direct query) we need another mechanism, drawing on architectural patterns for relating layers such as callbacks or observers. - pg 55